hankbao/libreboot/docs/install/index.md

 Libreboot distributes pre-compiled ROM images, built from the libreboot source code.
-These images are provided for user convenience, so that they don\'t have to build anything from source on their own.
+These images are provided for user convenience, so that they don't have to build anything from source on their own.

 The ROM images in each archive use the following at the end of the file name, if they are built with the GRUB payload: